0xffcourse/Recursiva/README.md

 # Play around with basic commands:

 AS of now only few monadic atoms like ¬(minus one) and S(square) are available.
-The operations are basically postfix.
+The operations are basically pre-fix.

 To calculate (7)^2-1, use:
 >>¬S7